amcalvagna/SoftwareEngineering/README.md

-### codice degli esempi presentati a lezione come esercitazione in aula
+### codice degli esempi presentati a lezione come esercitazioni in aula